raedcran/flutter_jstomp/README.md

            The parameter message: is a json string representing the content of the message received this time.
 ```

-#### 6、set the send message callback listener, when sending a stomp message, regardless of whether the message is sent successfully or failed, this callback will be the content of this message
+#### 6. Set the send message callback listener, when sending a stomp message, regardless of whether the message is sent successfully or failed, this callback will be the content of this message
            The callback comes back, in addition to the send status.

 ```